Censorship in Finland

 Censorship in Finland refers to government policies in controlling and regulating certain information.

 History

 In 1686, the office of Censor of Books, which was to monitor literature imported and published in Finland, was established.
 Publishers had to get approval for their books.

 In the 19th century, the censors attacked the press.
 Several newspapers were stopped soon after they came out.

-In 1829, a law was made about censorship, which heavily increased the censorship.
-The law was in place until 1865.
-A committee was made to take care of it.
-Its president was the deputy chancellor of the university.
+In 1829, a law was implemented, heavily increasing censorship, being in place until 1865.
+A committee was made to take care of it, the president being the deputy chancellor of the university.

 Locations

 During World War I, Russian censorship was carried out in the following cities: Helsinki, Tornio, Kuopio, Vaasa, Pori, Tampere, Turku, Rauma, Oulu and Viipuri.

-During the era of Russification in Finland, several Finnish newspapers were taken out of print.
+At the end of 19th century during the attempt of Russification in Finland, several Finnish newspapers were taken out of print.

 During the Second World War, a government agency was founded to administer censorship.